February 6

 Are Gotham Steel Pans Recyclable?

-Nonstick cookware of both types is technically recyclable, but most curbside recycling programs don't take nonstick cookware because it requires a special recycling process.
+Nonstick cookware of both types is technically recyclable, but most curbside recycling programs don't take nonstick cookware because it requires a special process.
 You may be able to find programs in your area, or programs you can mail your old pans to.

 back to top